 Joseph won’t make that mistake again, but he probably won’t need to make such a decision against the favored Cowboys.
 Anderson will get more touches than he saw in Week 1.
 He will also hope that his quarterback doesn’t vulture a goal-to-go touchdown from the one-foot line like he did last week.

 SIT THESE TWO GUYS: Ameer Abdullah and Theo Riddick, Detroit (at NY Giants)

-The Giants defense let Ezekiel Elliot enjoy his season opener to the tune of 140 total yards.
+The Giants defense let Ezekiel Elliott enjoy his season opener to the tune of 140 total yards.
 Don’t expect to see that this week in the Giants’ home opener on Monday night.

 Abdullah’s “guaranteed” 1,000-yard season did not get off to a great start against the Cardinals last week (30 yards on 15 carries).
-Don’t expect him to get it going before Week 3 this year.
-It won’t be for lack of trying.
+Don’t expect him to get it going before Week 3 this year, though it won’t be for lack of trying.
 Detroit wants to run more and get Riddick involved, too.
 But it will be too tough a task against a wounded and angry Giants’ defense.

 Top starters we shouldn’t have to mention

 Le’Veon Bell takes back his top running back status, even against a tough Minnesota defense.
 Ezekiel Elliott is chomping at the bit after watching how Melvin Gordon’s ran against the Denver defense.
 LeSean McCoy will continue to run until he drops, which shouldn’t be for a few more weeks.
 Gordon takes advantage of Miami’s extended inactivity.
 The Oakland Raiders will showcase Marshawn Lynch against the Jets.
 And I hear that Kareem Hunt guy is pretty good, too.

 So, there you have it.
 There are lots of other worthy starters, but these are the ones who made me stop and think.
 Now, you won’t have to think about them.
 You’re welcome.